Scarsdale station: History

 The New York and Harlem Railroad laid tracks through Scarsdale during the 1840s, and established a station in Scarsdale as far back as 1846.
 The existing station house was built by the New York Central and Hudson River Railroad in 1904 (although some evidence dates it back to 1902) in the Tudor Revival style.
 As with the rest of the Harlem Line, the merger of New York Central with Pennsylvania Railroad in 1968 transformed the station into a Penn Central Railroad station.
 Penn Central's continuous financial despair throughout the 1970s forced them to turn over their commuter service to the Metropolitan Transportation Authority, and it officially became part of Metro-North in 1983.
 The station has been on the National Register of Historic Places since the year 2000, and faced a restoration project in 2007.

 A renovation for accessibility, which added an elevator connecting to the existing overpass and platform, was completed in January 2024.

+A train caught fire on January 28, 2026 at Scarsdale station.